 Ask – How can my model be improved?

 Video: Submit a video in length from 5 to 8 minutes that reflects on the teacher's ability to implement the Project Lead the Way project-based curriculum including any of the following: a) establishing the context for the unit of study and/or introducing the problem to be solved b) reviewing materials, supplies, and resources available to students as part of the unit c) establishing the criteria for the student process, product, or project that are derived from standards d) establishing classroom norms and procedures e) encouraging student voice and choice including identification of real-world issues and problems students want to address e) scaffolding instruction that provides content on a need to know basis and is guided by student questions f) providing direction or activities that improve student collaboration g) modeling of management tools such as the PLTW Launch Logs or Engineering Design Notebooks and additional calendars, project work reports, work logs, or rubrics h) use of effective questioning strategies that help students to reflect on their learning, clarify their understanding, or extend thinking to multiple subject areas or real life applications; i) providing effective feedback to encourage revision of student process and design choices.
+Be sure to follow your district/charter guidelines for student privacy.

 Student Work: Submit three examples of student work that is produced as the student completes the Project Lead the Way module.
 These may be drawn, photocopied, photographed or video taped.
 These may include design plans, design iterations, data charts, reflective entries in the student's Launch Logs or engineering design notebooks, models, student presentations, and student products.
 Products may include any artifact produced by students such as maps, models, programs, games, and apps.
 May also include teacher added extensions such as collaborative work rubrics, time management tools, historical perspective or real life application reports or activities, or various science and math extensions.
+Be sure to follow your district/charter guidelines for student privacy.

 Lesson Plan: Submit a lesson plan that reflects understanding of the APB approach to project-based learning.
 The lesson plan should indicate whether it is for an Activity, Project, or Problem and how the lesson fits within the entire APB framework.
 The lesson plan should include identification of key knowledge (what students should know) including vocabulary and identification of key skills (what students should be able to do); essential resources and anticipation of additional resources to meet student needs; essential materials and supplies necessary for students to complete investigations, build models, and create products; questions that guide student learning (reflect, clarify, and extend); standards addressed from multiple disciplines (science, math, language arts, social studies) as well as indicators of learning for 21st century skills (communication, collaboration, creative thinking, critical thinking, problem solving); extensions to real world applications and careers; and plans for assessment of student learning.